dansarie/SoCracked/README.md

+# SoCracked

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.893134.svg)](https://doi.org/10.5281/zenodo.893134)

-# SoCracked
 Performs key-recovery attacks on the SoDark family of ciphers for automatic link establishment (ALE) in HF radios specified in MIL-STD-188-141.
 Attacks on up to five rounds are possible using virtually any two plaintext-ciphertext-tweak tuples.
-Attacks on six and seven rounds require tuples with tweaks that are identical in all but the fifth tweak byte.
+Attacks on six, seven, and eight rounds require tuples with tweaks that are identical in all but the fifth tweak byte.

 ## Build